Gut Health Research 2024: What Are the Latest Findings?

 New Guidelines and Treatments in 2024

-In March 2024, the American Gastroenterological Association (AGA) released updated guidelines for Fecal Microbiota Transplantation (FMT).
-These guidelines include traditional FMT procedures as well as FDA-approved treatments like REBYOTA and VOWST.
-They also address the pressing health threat of Clostridium difficile infection (CDI) and include a survey to understand better care practices related to gut microbial therapies.
+In March 2024, the American Gastroenterological Association (AGA) released guidelines for Fecal Microbiota Transplantation (FMT).
+These guidelines include traditional FMT and FDA-approved treatments like REBYOTA and VOWST.
+Moreover, they address the urgent health threat of CDI while fostering a survey to understand care practices related to gut microbial therapies.

 The Impact of Gut Health Research on Public Health Strategies